Causal Mediation in Natural Experiments: CM in Applied Settings

 \subsection{Selection on Costs and Benefits}

 CM is at risk of bias because $D_i \indep \vec U_i$ is unlikely to hold in applied settings.
-A separate identification strategy could disrupt the selection-into-$D_i$ based on unobserved factors, and lend credibility to the mediator ignorability assumption.
+A separate identification strategy could disrupt the selection-into-$D_i$ based on unobserved factors, and lend credibility to the mediator quasi-random assignment assumption.
 Without it, bias will persist, given how we conventionally think of selection-into-treatment.

 Consider a model where individual $i$ selects into a mediator based on costs and benefits (in terms of outcome $Y_i$), after $Z_i, \vec X_i$ have been assigned.
-In a natural experiment setting, an external factor has disrupted individuals selecting $Z_i$ by choice (thus $Z_i$ is ignorable), but it has not disrupted the choice to take mediator (thus $D_i$ is not ignorable).
+In a natural experiment setting, an external factor has disrupted individuals selecting $Z_i$ by choice (thus $Z_i$ is quasi-randomly assigned), but it has not disrupted the choice to take mediator (thus $D_i$ is not quasi-randomly assigned).
 In the Oregon Health Insurance Experiment, the treatment variation comes from the wait-list lottery, while healthcare usage was not subject to a similar lottery.
 Write $C_i$ for individual $i$'s costs of taking mediator $D_i$, and $\indicator{.}$ for the indicator function.
 The Roy model has $i$ taking the mediator if the benefits exceed the costs,

 The Roy model provides an intuitive framework for analysing selection mechanisms because it captures the fundamental economic principle of decision-making based on costs and benefits in terms of the outcome under study \citep{roy1951some,heckman1990empirical}.
-In the Oregon Health Insurance Experiment, this models choice to visit the doctor in terms of health and well-being benefits relative to costs.\footnote{ If the choice is considers over a sum of outcomes, then a simple extension to a utility maximisation model maintains this same framework with expected costs and benefits.
+In the Oregon Health Insurance Experiment, this models choice to visit the doctor in terms of health and well-being benefits relative to costs.\footnote{ If the choice is considered over a sum of outcomes, then a simple extension to a utility maximisation model maintains this same framework with expected costs and benefits.
 See \cite{heckman1990empirical,eisenhauer2015generalized}. } This makes the Roy model useful as a base case for CM, where selection-into-mediator may be driven by private information (unobserved by the researcher).

-By using the Roy model as a benchmark, I explore the practical limits of the mediator ignorability assumption.
-Decompose the costs into its mean and an error term, $C_i(Z_i) = \mu_{C}(Z_i; \vec X_i) + U_{C,i}$, to show Roy-selection in terms of unobserved and observed factors,